AS Maths and AS Further Maths

 As part of the course, candidates will study pure Maths along with statistics and mechanics.
 See your board for further explanation.

 The AS course is assessed the following year in May/June.

-AS maths is normally studied after doing GCSE maths in UK schools and colleges.
+AS mathematics is normally studied after doing GCSE mathematics in UK schools and colleges.

-AS maths is a one year course which is broken up into various modules.
-The common modules are Core Maths, Mechanics, Statistics and Decision Maths.
+It is a one year course which is broken up into various modules.
+The common modules are Core Maths, Mechanics, Statistics and Decision.

 After completing the 3 modules at AS level students may decide to continue their studies and take another 3 modules leading to an A-level award (A2) in maths.

-Common combinations of the 6 modules required for A-level maths (A2 maths) are the four Core Maths modules (C1, C2, C3 and C4) with the remaining two being taken from Mechanics, Statistics or Decision Maths.
+Common combinations of the 6 modules required for A-level mathematicss are the four Core Maths modules (C1, C2, C3 and C4) with the remaining two being taken from Mechanics, Statistics or Decision.

 For example, someone wanting mainly Statistics may opt for

 Core Maths (modules C1, C2, C3, C4) + Statistics (modules S1, S2)

 For someone wanting mainly Mechanics may opt for